ClinSeq/Clinical-Cancer-Genomics-Course/docs/lab_session/basics_awk.md

 # AWK crash course for Bioinformatics

-## An introduction on how to analyze table data without MS Excel
+> Note: An introduction on how to analyze table data without MS Excel

 ## What is AWK?